-- 5.1 Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mr David Burrows, Head Teacher.
-To ensure there is appropriate cover for this role at all times, we have two deputy designated safeguarding leads, Mrs Claire McCann, Deputy Head Teacher, and Mrs Enid Kenney, School Business Manager, The responsibilities of all Designated Safeguarding Lead are described in Appendix A.
+- 5.1 Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2024), Working Together to Safeguard Children (2023), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mrs Claire McCann.
+To ensure there is always appropriate cover for this role, we have two deputy designated safeguarding leads, Mrs Joanne Poston and Mrs Enid Kenney.
+The responsibilities of all Designated Safeguarding Lead are described in Appendix A.